-Metra is proposing a combination of fare increases and cuts in expenses – including service cuts – next year to cover a projected deficit of about $45 million in its 2018 operating budget.
+Metra has approved a combination of fare increases and cuts in expenses – including service cuts – next year to cover a projected deficit of about $45 million in its 2018 operating budget.
 This deficit is the result of a cut in subsidies from Springfield (about $13 million), disappointing regional sales tax collections (about $2 million) and normal growth in operating costs (about $30 million).

 We pay about half of our operating costs with your fares, and the other half with our share of proceeds from a transportation sales tax in the six-county Chicago region and a contribution from the state.
-The RTA had originally expected that public subsidy to total $430 million next year – about $11 million more than 2017.
-But the RTA has recently amended that forecast to $404 million – about $15 million less than 2017.
-That’s a $26 million difference.
-State budget cuts account for about $12 million of that drop, with reduced sales tax proceeds accounting for the rest.
+The original projection was that our public subsidy would total $430 million next year – about $10 million more than 2017.
+But that projection was recently amended to $405 million – about $15 million less than 2017.
+That’s a $25 million difference.

 We don’t like the idea of raising fares again any more than you do.
 But the fact is, our 1980s funding model is not working in today’s economy.
 We rely on public subsidies to cover half of our operating costs and most of our capital investment, and those subsidies are not coming in or not keeping up while our costs and capital needs continue to grow.